HackTX: History

 HackTX started in 2012, when student members of the Hacker Lounge and Technology Entrepreneurship Society wanted to host a hackathon that would gather students and companies from the Austin, TX community.
-A hackathon is an invention marathon, in which students gather to create a solution to a problem, a.k.a. hack.
-HackTX invites students of all backgrounds to participate whether they are beginners or non-technical majors.
+Students of all backgrounds are encouraged to participate, regardless of experience level or major of study.

 To cover costs of the event, HackTX organizers raise capital from sponsoring companies.
 Companies are provided opportunities to interact with student hackers in the forms of mentoring and recruiting.

 HackTX begins with a keynote address to all participants and a demonstration of sponsor APIs.
-Participants then begin building their projects, of 'hacking'.
+Participants then begin building their projects, or 'hacking'.
 Projects may be software based, hardware based, or a combination of the two.

 Participants are encouraged to work in teams of 3 to 5 members.
 After 24 hours, participants submit their projects for judgement.

-HackTX Winners
+HackTX winners

 HackTX 2012

-The first HackTX was held on the University of Texas at Austin's campus in Austin TX, October 19–20, 2012.
-It had attracted about 300 attendees.
+The first HackTX was created by the Technology Entrepreneurship Society and Hacker Lounge of the University of Texas, Austin and held in the university's Student Activity Center, October 19–20, 2012.
+It attracted about 300 attendees.